eksctl-io/eksctl/site/content/usage/16-fargate-support.md

 ```

 Note that the profile deletion is a process that can take up to a few minutes.
 When the `--wait` flag is not specified,
-`eksctl` optimistically expects the profile to be deleted and returns as soon as the aws request has been sent.
+`eksctl` optimistically expects the profile to be deleted and returns as soon as the AWS API request has been sent.
 To make
-`eksctl` wait until it has been successfully deleted use `--wait` like in the example above.
+`eksctl` wait until the profile has been successfully deleted, use `--wait` like in the example above.

 ### Further reading